awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 #### Create a Third Stage \(Console\)<a name="s3-add-stage-part-2-console"></a>

-You can use the AWS CodePipeline console to add a new stage that uses the new deployment group\.
+You can use the CodePipeline console to add a new stage that uses the new deployment group\.
 Because this deployment group is deploying to the Amazon EC2 instances you've already used, the deploy action in this stage fails\.

-1. Sign in to the AWS Management Console and open the AWS CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.
+1. Sign in to the AWS Management Console and open the CodePipeline console at [http://console\.aws\.amazon\.com/codesuite/codepipeline/home](http://console.aws.amazon.com/codesuite/codepipeline/home)\.

 1. In **Name**, choose the name of the pipeline you created, MyFirstPipeline\.